With Cult Expert, Dr.Cathleen Mann

 Speaker two: I don’t agree you can entirely separate beliefs from practices and social machinations.
 In cults, I’d agree you can moreso.
 At Satyananda Ashram the beliefs were a facade – only the underlings were adhering to them.
 Are we talking about the philosophical question of belief, that all spiritual beliefs are counterfeit anyway?

 Speaker two: This is a good point.
 Arguing about the doctrines gets nowhere.
 I also agree the ‘recovery’ industry is fraught with perils and profiteers.
-Labeling being part of that.
+Labelling being a part of that.